orlando21/dev-portfolio/_posts/2016-06-04-being-a-student-at-bloc.md

 ### Wrapping up

 These are my experiences with Bloc and I'm sure it'll be different for others.
-One thing to expect is that after finishing, you're certainly not going to know everything there is to know.
+One thing to expect is that after finishing, you're certainly not going to know everything there is to know about web development.
 It's important to keep in mind that completing the course puts you at the start of something and not at the end.